After publishing How Does Your Net Worth Compare With The Average Canadian, I figured it wouldn’t hurt to take another stab at this topic again.

 They need to share similar financial goals.

-If a person wants to be a millionaire by the age of 38 but their partner wants to live a lavish lifestyle in their 30s and 40s (nothing wrong with that), bitter feelings of resentment could arise over these choices that are fundamentally at odds with each other.
+If a person wants to be a millionaire before the age of 40 but their partner wants to live a lavish lifestyle forever, they could grow resentful of each other because their goals and lifestyle choices are fundamentally at odds with one another.

 Last but not least, they need to be equally willing and invested in achieving their financial goals.

-Challenges aside, there are major financial benefits to being part of a couple that merges finances, such as:
+Challenges aside, there are major financial benefits to being in a relationship, such as:

-At the risk of stating the obvious, a lot of expenses that have to be taken on by a single person can be shared between a couple that lives together.
+At the risk of stating the obvious, a lot of expenses that have to be taken on by a single person can be shared between a cohabiting couple.

 Among those are some of the big-ticket items like rent, mortgage, condo fees, property taxes, and utility bills.